-Operational AVLOG links tactical requirements to strategic capabilities to accomplish the ACE's operational goals and objectives.
-It includes the support to sustain air missions and major operations.
-Operational AVLOG supports expeditionary aviation operations and provides theater-wide AVLOG support, generally over periods of weeks or months.
+Operational AVLOG links tactical requirements to strategic capabilities to accomplish the ACE's operational goals and objectives, which includes support to sustain air missions and major operations.
+Operational AVLOG supports expeditionary aviation operations and provides theaterwide AVLOG support, generally over periods of weeks or months.

 Aviation logisticians assist in resolving tactical requirements and coordinate the allocation, apportionment, and distribution of resources both in theater and within the continental United States (CONUS).
-These logisticians work closely with operators at the tactical level to identify theater shortfalls and report them to the supporting establishment.
+Logisticians work closely with operators at the tactical level to identify theater shortfalls and report them to the supporting establishment.
 At the operational level, the concerns of the aviation logistician and the operator are closely interrelated.
 Operational-level AVLOG focuses on supporting force closure with the objective, sustainment, reconstitution, and redeployment of the ACE in theater, which includes the following:

-- Supporting operational-level command and control and information technology systems for effective planning and management of operational AVLOG efforts. - Supporting AVLOG requirements at intermediate and forward support bases. - Developing a concept of AVLOG support for operation plans (OPLANs) and contingency plans (CONPLANs). - Supporting employment of geoprepositioned and maritime prepositioned AVLOG support assets. - Supporting arrival and assembly of aircraft and the aviation logistics support ships (T-AVBs) in theater and their reception, staging, onward movement, and integration (RSOI). - Coordinating AVLOG support with joint, other Service, and host-nation agencies. - Supporting the reconstitution and redeployment of the ACE and maritime prepositioning forces (MPFs) for follow-on missions.
+- Supporting operational-level C2 and information technology systems for effective planning and management of operational AVLOG efforts. - Supporting AVLOG requirements at intermediate and forward support bases. - Developing a concept of AVLOG support for operation plans (OPLANs) and contingency plans (CONPLANs). - Supporting employment of geographically pre-positioned and maritime pre-positioned AVLOG support assets.

+- Supporting arrival and assembly of aircraft and the aviation logistics support ships (T-AVBs) in theater and their reception, staging, onward movement, and integration (RSOI). - · Coordinating AVLOG support with joint, other Service, and host-nation agencies. - Supporting the reconstitution and redeployment of the ACE and Maritime prepositioning forces (MPFs) for follow-on missions.